What is a Riad? Difference between Riad and Hotel in Morocco

 Rooftop Dining at a Moroccan Riad with Stunning City Views

 Another notable mention is Riad Le Calife in Fes, which is nestled in the heart of the city.
-This charming riad offers an intimate setting with beautifully decorated rooms, a rooftop terrace with panoramic views of the historic Medina, and personalized service that makes guests feel like royalty.
+This charming Riad offers an intimate setting with beautifully decorated rooms, a rooftop terrace with panoramic views of the historic Medina, and personalized service that makes guests feel like royalty.

 Why Choose a Riad Over a Hotel?

-Choosing a riad over a traditional hotel offers numerous benefits that enhance your travel experience:
+Choosing a Riad over a traditional hotel offers numerous benefits that enhance your travel experience:

 1. Authenticity: Riads provide a genuine insight into Moroccan life and architecture.